kieranb662/Shapes-Examples/readme.md

 # Shapes Example Project

-This is a compilation of examples using the shapes libraries please feel free to try it out and contribute if you think something should be added or modified.
+This is a compilation of examples using the (shapes library)[https://github.com/kieranb662/Shapes] please feel free to try it out and contribute if you think something should be added or modified.

 ## Lines